SenseNet/sensenet/README.md

 ![Workspaces](http://wiki.sensenet.com/images/5/5e/Ws-main.png "Workspaces")

-## Sense/Net can be a lots of things
+## Sense/Net can be a lot of things

 - a development platform
 - an internet and intranet portal